 George County is part of Mississippi's 19th Circuit Court District.
 Also included in the district are Greene and Jackson counties.
 Circuit Court has original jurisdiction over all civil and criminal matters not vested exclusively in another court.
 The Circuit Court tries felony criminal cases and civil cases.
 If you have any questions, please contact Chad Welford, Circuit Court Clerk, at (601) 947-4881.

 Circuit Court Judges:

 Honorable Dale Harkey

 The District Attorney is responsible for the prosecution of criminal cases in the 19th district.
 Each county has an Assistant District Attorney assigned.
-The Assistant District Attorney for George County is Joseph Griffin.
+The Assistant District Attorney for George County is Michael Dykes.
 He can be reached at (601) 947-8801

 George County is part of Mississippi's 16th Chancery Court District.
 Also included in the district are Greene and Jackson counties.
 Chancery Court has jurisdiction over equity, divorce, probate, guardianship, and sanity.
 In George County the Chancery Court has jurisdiction over juvenile matters.
 If you have any questions, please contact Cammie Byrd, Chancery Court Clerk, at (601) 947-4801